-Enter shooting mode $\rightarrow \square$ (shooting mode) button $\rightarrow \square$ (auto) mode $\rightarrow \bigotimes$ button $\rightarrow MENU$ button $\rightarrow AF$ area mode $\rightarrow \bigotimes$ button \rightarrow \bigoplus Subject tracking $\rightarrow \bigotimes$ button $\rightarrow MENU$ button
+Enter shooting mode \rightarrow \bigcirc (shooting mode) button \rightarrow \bigcirc (auto) mode \rightarrow \bigcirc button \rightarrow MENU button \rightarrow AF area mode \rightarrow \bigcirc button \rightarrow a

-Register a subject.
+1 Register a subject.

-- When the subject is registered, a yellow border (focus area) is displayed around it and the camera begins tracking the subject. - If the subject cannot be registered, the border is displayed in red.
+- Align the subject that you want to track with the border in the center of the monitor and press the button. - When the subject is registered, a yellow border (focus area) is displayed around it and the camera begins tracking the subject. - If the subject cannot be registered, the border is displayed in red.
 Change the composition and try registering the subject again.

-- To cancel subject registration, press the 🛞 button. - If the camera can no longer track the registered subject, the focus area disappears.
+If the camera can no longer track the registered subject, the focus area disappears.
 Register the subject again.